-The study was concerned with people's personal experiences, motivations and selfreported effect on their wellbeing as a result of being part of a singing group.
-The study adopted Dodge et al.'s (2012) dynamic and multi-dimensional definition of wellbeing.
+The study was concerned with people's personal experiences, motivations and self-reported effect on their wellbeing as a result of being part of a singing group.
+The study adopted Dodge et al.'s (2012) dynamic and multidimensional definition of wellbeing.
 They proposed that a new definition of wellbeing should be centred around peoples' perception of balance and equilibrium, appreciating that this concept can be affected by life circumstances and events.
-Given the subjectivity of concepts such as personal value and wellbeing, a qualitative approach using interpretative phenomenological analysis (IPA) (Smith,1996) and semi-structured interviews for data collection was most appropriate to address the objectives.
-IPA has extensively been used in the field of health psychology and is concerned with understanding an individuals' personal lived experience and the meaning they place on these experiences (Smith & Osborn, 2015).
-IPA also lends itself to subjective and under-researched topics (British Psychological Society, 2018).
-IPA has also been recognised as useful means of hearing directly from service users to inform health services within organisations such as the National Health Service (NHS) (Reid, Flowers & Larkin, 2005).
+Given the subjectivity of concepts such as personal value and wellbeing, a qualitative approach using interpretative phenomenological analysis (IPA) (Smith, 1996) and semi-structured interviews for data collection was most appropriate to address the objectives.
+Interpretative phenomenological analysis has extensively been used in the field of health psychology and is concerned with understanding an individuals' personal lived experience and the meaning they place on these experiences (Smith & Osborn, 2015).
+Interpretative phenomenological analysis also lends itself to subjective and under-researched topics (British Psychological Society, 2018).
+Interpretative phenomenological analysis has also been recognised as useful means of hearing directly from service users to inform health services within organisations such as the National Health Service (NHS) (Reid et al., 2005).